Texas popcorn salesman mistaken for Australian politician

-AUSTIN, Texas (AP) — A case of mistaken identity has thrust the co-owner of a popcorn company from Texas into the middle of Australian politics.
+AUSTIN, Texas — A case of mistaken identity has thrust the co-owner of a popcorn company from Texas into the middle of Australian politics.

 Texan Peter Dutton shares the same name on Twitter with an Australian Liberal Party member who is vying to become the country’s next prime minister.
 That Peter Dutton’s verified account is @PeterDutton_MP.